German philosophy: Kant

-In 1781, Immanuel Kant (1724–1804) published his Critique of Pure Reason, in which he attempted to determine what we can and cannot know through the use of reason independent of all experience.
-Briefly, he came to the conclusion that we could come to know an external world through experience, but that what we could know about it was limited by the limited terms in which the mind can think: if we can only comprehend things in terms of cause and effect, then we can only know causes and effects.
-It follows from this that we can know the form of all possible experience independent of all experience, but nothing else, but we can never know the world from the "standpoint of nowhere" and therefore we can never know the world in its entirety, neither via reason nor experience.
+Kant attempted to determine what can be known about the world, through the use of reason independent of all experience, which Kant called the synthetic a priori.
+Briefly, he concluded knowledge is had through experience, but what can be known is limited by how the mind can think: if we can only comprehend things in terms of, for example, cause and effect, then we can only know causes and effects.
+It follows one can know the form of all possible experience in the apparent, phenomenal world; but one can never know the noumenal world as it really is, the "thing-in-itself" absent a standpoint, and therefore one can never know the world in its entirety.